wenyuzheng/tetris/src/plan.md

     * moveRotateRight(center?) //later

 # To do:
-1. buttons mouseup + mousedown
-2. css: @media queries
+1. different speed when hold and click
+2. pausepage start button
-3. sound effect
+3. audio no sound on ios devices
-4. cannot move when pause (maybe: stop music when pause?)
-5. level: set long press moving speed into level selection
-6. styled div for nextPieceGrid

-1. paused page [later]
+4. change level when removedLines increases